-The Issuer has award-winning sustainability standards and a longstanding commitment to sustainability.
-Of the Issuer's current portfolio, approximately 90% of the properties have achieved a BREEAM "Very Good" or higher designation, among which Gran Via and El Rosal have achieved a BREEAM "Excellent" designation.
+Of the Issuer's current portfolio, approximately 90% of the portfolio is currently BREEAM-certified, with 10 assets certified with an "Excellent", "Very Good" or higher rating, among which Gran Via, El Rosal and As Termas have achieved a BREEAM "Excellent" designation.
 BREEAM is a leading sustainability assessment method for projects, infrastructure and commercial buildings.
 Five of the properties in its current portfolio, Vistahermosa, Vidanova Parc, Lagoh, As Termas and El Rosal, have also obtained the AENOR universal accessibility seal.
-In recognition of the quality and transparency of its ESG information, the Issuer has been awarded the EPRA Gold Award for ESG information made available to stakeholders for three consecutive years and the EPRA Gold Award for financial information made available to them for six consecutive years, recognising the quality, transparency and integrity of such information.
-Since 2018, the Issuer has participated in the GRESB assessment, increasing its score by 50%.
-Moreover, the Issuer completed the development of its automated platform which analyses data on the consumption of resources at its shopping centres and retail parks and the mitigation of their environmental impact, and adheres to the FTSEGood index for strong environmental, social and governance practices.
+In recognition of the quality and transparency of its ESG information, the Issuer has been awarded the EPRA Gold Award for ESG information made available to stakeholders for the fourth consecutive year and the EPRA Gold Award for financial information made available to them for the seventh consecutive year, recognising the quality, transparency and integrity of such information.
+Since 2018, the Issuer has participated in the GRESB assessment, increasing its score to approximately 90%.
+Moreover, the Issuer completed the development of its automated platform which analyses data on the consumption of resources at its shopping centres and retail parks and the mitigation of their environmental impact, and adheres to the FTSE4Good index for strong environmental, social and governance practices.